 For each quarter when a student has both careers open prior to undergraduate degree conferral, coterms may enroll on either or both careers based on their individual situation.
 There is no university policy requiring coterms to enroll in units applicable to the graduate career (or the undergraduate career) while both careers are open.

 Coterm students may move/transfer courses from the undergraduate career to the graduate career, from two or more quarters prior to the matriculation quarter.

 When do coterms graduate?

 Most coterms will apply for undergraduate degree conferral with their class, though coterms may choose to keep the undergraduate record open longer.
 Coterms may apply for both degrees at once.
 In that situation, it would be the terminal quarter for both careers, the origin of the word “coterminal”.
 There are A LOT of implications related to the timing of degree conferral.

-*With the exception of Coterms in the School of Education.
+*With the exception of Coterms in the STEP program.
 These students may not enroll in units applicable to the graduate career until after undergraduate degree conferral.